quicwg/qlog/draft-ietf-quic-qlog-quic-events.md

 {{!QUIC-TLS=RFC9001}}) and some of its extensions (see
 {{!QUIC-DATAGRAM=RFC9221}} and {{!GREASEBIT=RFC9287}}).

-The schema namespace `quic` is defined, containing the categories:
+The event schema namespace `quic` is defined, containing the categories:
 `connectivity` ({{conn-ev}}), `security` ({{sec-ev}}), `quic` {{quic-ev}}, and `recovery` {{rec-ev}}.
-Across these categories multiple events derive from the qlog abstract Event class ({{Section 7 of QLOG-MAIN}}), each extending the "data" field and defining their "name" field and semantics.
+Across these categories multiple events derive from the qlog abstract Event class ({{Section 7 of QLOG-MAIN}}), each extending the "data" field and defining their "name" field values and semantics.
 Some data fields use complex datastructures.
 These are represented as enums or re-usable definitions, which are grouped together on the bottom of this document for clarity.

 When any event from this document is included in a qlog trace, the `protocol_type` qlog array field MUST contain an entry with the value "QUIC":